fehmi/simply.js/docs/nested-components.md

 # Nested Components

 You can call other components inside your components.
 It has same principle with your main component.
-You can do it with `importComponent` function inside at the beginnig of your parent component's script tag.
+You can do it with `get` function inside at the beginnig of your parent component's script tag.
 Then you can call it with its tag (`child-component`) in your template tag.

 ```html